algolia/search-bundle/README.md

 ---
 ### New package

-Are you looking for the v1 package?
-It was moved to the [`1.x` branch](https://github.com/algolia/AlgoliaSearchBundle/tree/1.x).
+You're looking at the new major version of this package.
+If your looking for the previous one, it was moved to the [`2.x` branch](https://github.com/algolia/AlgoliaSearchBundle/tree/2.x).

 ---